Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Introduction

 Our contributions can also be compared to recent work on nonparametric M-estimation employing other smoothing techniques.
 For example, \cite{Kong-Linton-Xia_2013_ET} considers local polynomial methods, and \cite{Shang-Cheng_2013_AOS} considers smoothing spline methods.
-In Sections \ref{sec: Comparison with Existing Results -- Bahadur} and \ref{sec: Comparison with Existing Results -- SA} we discuss precisely how our results are either on par with or improve upon those prior contributions from the broader nonparametric literature.
+Sections \ref{sec: Comparison with Existing Results -- Bahadur} and \ref{sec: Comparison with Existing Results -- SA} give a more detailed comparison with prior literature, and explain precisely how our general results are either on par with or improve upon prior work.
+In a nutshell, we present estimation and inference results for partitioning-based $M$-estimators that (i) allow for a large class of possibly non-smooth loss functions, (ii) are uniformly valid over both $\mathcal{X}$ and $\mathcal{Q}$, (iii) achieve the best known (in some cases rate-optimal) convergence rates, and (iv) require substantially weaker (in some cases minimal) side rate restrictions and regularity conditions.
+Our results, for example, permit the use of Haar $M$-estimators for estimation and inference, which were ruled out by prior work.